 We’ve updated main where we were calling parse_config to instead call Config::new.
-We’ve changed the name of parse_config to new and moved it within an impl block, which makes the new function associated with Config.
-Try compiling this again to make sure it works.
+We’ve changed the name of parse_config to new and moved it within an impl block, which associates the new function with Config.
+Try compiling this code again to make sure it works.

 Fixing the Error Handling

 Now we’ll work on fixing our error handling.
-Recall that we mentioned that attempting to access the values in the args vector at index 1 or index 2 will cause the program to panic if the vector contains fewer than 3 items.
+Recall that attempting to access the values in the args vector at index 1 or index 2 will cause the program to panic if the vector contains fewer than three items.
 Try running the program without any arguments; it will look like this:

 $ cargo run

+Compiling minigrep v0.1.0 (file:///projects/minigrep)

 Finished dev [unoptimized + debuginfo] target(s) in 0.0 secs